Media check (Late Sept to Mid Oct)

 Reductionism in Art and Brain Science (Book, Eric Kandel): One of the most interesting books on art I’ve read recently.
 It goes back to the fundamentals and gnaws at the question of how our brain scientifically perceives art and the interpretive implications of those inherent perceptions on art.

 The Quiet Revolution of Sabbath (Article, Casey Cep for The New Yorker): Very personal story intermingled with the power of Sabbath, the practice of rest for a day which turned out to be quite a revolutionary idea when it was introduced in the Book of Exodus.
 Sabbath gives a day of respite from work for a day and this tradition has been followed since at least 1st century AD.
-Today idea of “rest” can still be true
+The most powerful idea I took away from this article was to question the fundamentals of “rest” and if what we consider “restful” is indeed so.

-GUTS (Album, Olivia Rodrigo): Back with her sophomore album, Olivia has done it again.
-I am really enjoying the pop rock vibe of the album along with some amazing ballads.
-I watched an interview where Olivia details that she loves music where she can bend multiple genres in the same album or sometimes in the same song (cue All American Bitch).
-Also, a huge shoutout to this album for helping me reach my 5K PR recently.
+GUTS (Album, Olivia Rodrigo): Back with her sophomore album, Olivia has done it again!
+I am really enjoying the pop rock vibe of the album sprinkled with some amazing ballads.
+In an interview recently, Olivia said that she loves music where she can bend multiple genres in the same album or sometimes in the same song (cue All American Bitch) and the album does a fantastic job in achieving that medley.
+Also, a huge shoutout to this album for helping me reach my 5K PR recently!